 Diversity, Equity, and Inclusion are at the heart of the success at EOHI and its subsidiaries.
-As an employee-owned company, we value the diversity of our employees, and we judge and treat every employee with dignity and respect.
-At our EOHI companies, we strive to live by our five (5) company values - Acts with Integrity, Laser Customer Focus, Work Smart, Always Seeking Improvement, and Produce Results - which are embedded in how we conduct business internally and externally.
-Our fair, honest, and ethical business practices help us achieve our goal to provide value to our clients while staying rooted in our foundation of a family-friendly employee-owned culture.
+As an employeeowned company, the diversity of employees is valued, and every employee is treated with dignity and respect.
+The Company strives to live by the five (5) company values - Acts with Integrity, Laser Customer Focus, Work Smart, Always Seeking Improvement, and Produce Results - which are embedded in how business is conducted internally and externally.
+Fair, honest, and ethical business practices are used to help the Company achieve its goal to provide value to clients while staying rooted in the foundation of a family-friendly employeeowned culture.